The Ultimate List of Indianapolis Area Fall Festivals and Events

 Fall Harvest Festival

-The first festival at the newly opened W.S.
-Gibbs Memorial Park in Danville will take place from 10 am-2 pm on October 8.
-This free event will include food, harvest-themed activities and games, and a chili cook-off where free chili will be offered for patrons to decide the winning recipe.
+The festival at W.S.
+Gibbs Memorial Park in Danville will take place from 10 am-2 pm on October 7.
+This free event includes food, harvest-themed activities and games, and a chili cook-off.
 Guests are encouraged to bring canned good donations to use to vote for their favorite scarecrow.
 These gifts will benefit the local food pantry to help community members in need.

 Germanfest

-The Children’s Museum of Indianapolis Haunted House – “Game Night Fright”
+The Children’s Museum of Indianapolis Haunted House – “BOOville”

 AAA’s Frightening Hours will take place Thursday to Saturday from 4-9 pm.
 This version of the haunted house will have spooky music and minimal lighting, with haunters hiding throughout the house to surprise and startle guests.
 Keep in mind that many guests will scream with fear or surprise as they go through the house.

 Tickets go on sale on September 12.
-The member price is $8 and the non-member price is $9 per person.
 Museum general admission is not required for entry.

 Monster Mash